praekelt/jmbo-foundry/README.rst

 get_absolute_url(self)
 ++++++++++++++++++++++
-Returns URL to which link should redirect based on a `reversed <https://docs.djangoproject.com/en/dev/topics/http/urls/#reverse>`_ view name as specified in `view_name`_ field or otherwise an explicitly provided URL as specified in `url`_ field.
+Returns URL to which link should redirect based on a `reversed <https://docs.djangoproject.com/en/dev/topics/http/urls/#reverse>`_ view name as specified in `view_name`_ field or category view for category specified in `category`_ field or otherwise an explicitly provided URL as specified in `url`_ field.

 .. _generic.models.Link.is_active:

 is_active(self, request)
 ++++++++++++++++++++++++
 Determines whether or not the link can be consider active based on the request path. ``True`` if the request path can be resolved to the same view name as is contained in `view_name`_ field.
+Otherwise ``True`` if request path starts with URL as resolved for category contained in `category`_ field.
 Otherwise ``True`` if request path starts with URL as contained in `url`_ field.

 .. _generic.models.LinkPosition: